Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: A Machine Learning Approach

 \subsection{Addressing Nonlinearity by Feature Augmentation}

 We propose a heuristic approach to choosing nonlinear transformations on the state variables.
-As discussed in Section \ref{s:genfpaH}, the optimal control at time $t$ is determined by the relative ordering of the priority indices $\gamma_i(t), i \in [n]$.
+As \jnm{discussed in Section \ref{s:genfpaH} (see Proposition \ref{pro:optindxpol}), an} extremal control at time $t$ is determined by the relative ordering of the priority indices $\gamma_i(t), i \in [n]$.
 This implies that switches in effort (i.e., changes in the control vector) occur either when $\gamma_i(t) = \gamma_j(t)$ for some projects $i \neq j$, or when $\gamma_i(t) = 0$.
 At these points, it becomes indifferent whether we invest effort in project $i$ or $j$, or whether we invest effort in project $i$ or idle, respectively.
-The set of points in the state space where such switching of efforts occur are known as the switching curves in the optimal control literature \citep{Sethi2019}.
-In other regions of the state space, there exists a unique constant optimal control vector.
-Switching curves can be thought of as discriminating lines in the feature space that separate data points with different labels in a supervised learning setting.
-However, identifying switching curves or their functional forms is challenging.
-Switching curves can be found by expressing the equalities $\gamma_i(t) = \gamma_j(t)$ only with respect to the state variables $\bm{x}(t)$.
-Since $\gamma_i(t)$ involves the costate variable $y_i(t)$, we need a way to express $y_i(t)$ in terms of $\bm{x}(t)$.
-We propose a heuristic to approximate the relation between $y_i(t)$ and $\bm{x}(t)$.
+The set of points in the \jnm{time-state space} where such switching of efforts occur are known as \emph{switching curves} in the optimal control literature \citep{Sethi2021}.
+Outside of these curves in the \jnm{time-state space}, the extremal vector is unique and constant.
+From a supervised learning perspective, the switching curves act as discriminating boundaries in the feature space that separate data points with different labels.
+However, identifying switching curves or even their functional forms is highly nontrivial.
+Switching curves can be found by expressing the equalities $\gamma_i(t) = \gamma_j(t)$ only with respect to the state variables $\bm{x}(t)$ and time $t$, yet $\gamma_i(t)$ also depends on the costate variable $y_i(t)$.
+This means that we must express $y_i(t)$ in terms of $\bm{x}(t)$ and $t$.
+We propose a heuristic to approximate the relation between $y_i(t)$,$\bm{x}(t)$, and $t$.